 Patong is a good place to be if you are not looking for a very pacific place where nothing is going on.
 I have visited other beaches like: Kamala, Kata, Karon, and Kata Noi, and nothing is going on over there during nighttime.
 So unless you really don’t want to meet anyone and do exactly nothing, those places are not the best option for a long stay on the island. *please note this post was written during pandemic

 Patong has a lot of foreigners.
 Many of them are old and looking for cheap sex.
 That is the thing you will see in Bangla street, the party street in Patong where are all the bars with hookers and loud music.
 That is the crowdest place in Patong, but if that’s not your vibe you can always step away from it and enjoy the nearby streets or beach that has some improvised places where you can buy a drink and sit next to the sea.
 You can also enjoy beach walks as the area is pretty lit up.
 Those other beaches I mentioned before are not that great for a night walk as they are totally dark.

-But those are not all the beaches I have visited so far.
-Check more Phuket beaches HERE!
+You can check my post about all the beaches I have visited in Phuket HERE!